evecchi/topobathy_profiles/README.md

 ## Features
 - Add multiple point layers and assign labels and colors.
-- Select a line layer to define cross sections.
+- Select a line layer to define cross sections nd choose a section identifier field.
-- Filter points that are too close to each other.
+- Use elevation fields or Z geometry for each point layer.
+- Configurable buffer distance to filter points along the section line.
+- Minimum distance filtering to reduce point density in plots.
-- Automatically split lines based on distance criteria.
+- Option to split profile lines when large gaps occur between points.
-- Preview profiles directly within the plugin.
+- Interactive profile preview inside the plugin.
+- Buffer distance displayed in the plot header.
+- Highlight the selected cross-section feature in the map canvas.
-- Export profiles as high-resolution images (PNG) and CSV files.
+- Export profiles as high-resolution images (PNG) and CSV files, with option to export only points visible in the graph.

 ---